-While both the False Claims Act and the Tax Relief and Health Care Act of 2006 encourage individuals to blow the whistle on fraud against the government, blowing the whistle can be complicated and difficult.
-Whistleblowers should not go it alone.
-Courts have often thrown out cases where a whistleblower attempted to proceed without a lawyer.
+While the FCA encourages individuals to blow the whistle on fraud against the government, blowing the whistle can be complicated and whistleblowers should not go it alone.
 Having attorneys experienced with litigating cases against major corporations, such as those in the Fortune 500, can help individuals blow the whistle on fraud against the government.

-Bernstein Liebhard LLP has the experience, resources, investigative skills, and reputation for successfully taking on big corporations.
-Since its founding, the Firm has successfully litigated some of the largest fraud cases in the country.
-The Firm’s whistleblower lawyers have extensive experience providing legal advice and representation to individuals filing lawsuits against persons and entities who commit fraud and other wrongdoing.
+Bernstein Liebhard has the experience, resources and reputation for successfully taking on big corporations.
+Since its founding, the firm has successfully litigated some of the largest fraud cases in the country.
+The firm’s whistleblower lawyers have extensive experience providing legal advice and representation to individuals filing lawsuits against persons and entities who commit fraud and other wrongdoing.

-If you choose to blow the whistle on fraud against the government, the lawyers in our Qui Tam/Whistleblower Practice Group can help you.
-Our whistleblower lawyers will work closely with you and commit the time and resources to help you receive compensation for the risks you take to blow the whistle on fraud.
-For more information about the Firm’s Qui Tam/Whistleblower Practice Group, contact Michael S. Bigin or Laurence J. Hasson.
+If you choose to blow the whistle on fraud, the whistleblower attorneys at Bernstein Liebhard can help.
+For more information about the firm’s Qui Tam/Whistleblower Practice Group, contact Michael S. Bigin or Laurence J. Hasson.